apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 ## Where a table's license comes from

-Distillation carries the teacher's license onto the table. bge-m3 is MIT, so its distillation is freely redistributable; a table distilled from a non-commercial or share-alike teacher inherits those terms.
+Distillation carries the teacher's license onto the table. bge-m3 is published under the MIT license per its [model card](https://huggingface.co/BAAI/bge-m3) (verify at download time), so its distillation is freely redistributable; a table distilled from a non-commercial or share-alike teacher inherits those terms.
 Check the teacher before publishing a table.